Location: Junction City

 Kathy Linde, ARNP, was eager to find a spot in Kansas to begin her new career.
 Working in a small community is important to Linde.
 She likes getting to know the patient and their family on a personal level, and taking care of all the different age groups seen in family care.

 Because she and her family are concentrated in and around Yates Center, they were excited to move just down the road.
-“I really can’t see myself working anywhere else but a rural community,” said Linde.
+“I really can’t see myself working anywhere else but a rural community,” Linde said.

-Konza Prairie Community Health & Dental Center worked with the Kansas Recruitment Center (KRC) to recruit Linde.
+Konza Prairie Community Health & Dental Center worked with the Kansas Recruitment and Retention Center (KRRC) to recruit Linde.
 Michael Dolan, Konza COO, is excited to have her at their facility and is extremely thankful for KRC’s assistance in her placement.

-“The KRC is important to our clinic because they understand the mission of a community health center,” said Dolan.
+“The KRRC is important to our clinic because they understand the mission of a community health center,” Dolan said.

-“KRC was an excellent mediator between the two of us.
-They helped with the communications flow, and subsequent interviews,” said Dolan.
-“Without KRC, I am positive that we would never have found Kathy.”
+“KRRC was an excellent mediator between the two of us.
+They helped with the communications flow, and subsequent interviews,” Dolan said.
+“Without KRRC, I am positive that we would never have found Kathy.”